-Announced on its website today, ING partnered with technology company IFTTT to create the ‘set-and-forget’ savings feature, connecting customers’ everyday banking to 600 apps and devices to help them save money.
+Announced on its website today, ING partnered with technology company If This Then That (IFTTT) to create the ‘set-and-forget’ savings feature, connecting customers’ everyday banking to 600 apps and devices to help them save money.

 The IFTTT technology links apps and devices with a customer’s ING Orange Everyday account so they can, for instance, save $5 every time their favourite celebrity tweets.